-Eryn Kraning, Director of Admissions, SCCO
+Eryn Kraning, Senior Director of the Office of Admissions, SCCO

 I have a confession to make… I never wanted to be an Optometrist.
 (Gasp.)
 I also never wanted to be a doctor, or a nurse, or anything else that might have to deal with blood or icky things.
 Why?
 Because if you show me a scab, or a picture of a “cool” injury, or even just tell me about something gruesome, I’ll pass out.
 Literally.
 It’s called a vasal vagal response, and it’s my cross to bear.

 I knew I wasn’t cut out for healthcare pretty early on in life.
 In second grade I saw Paul McCarthy flip his eyelids inside out and I fainted on the playground, so I thought about other options.
 Teacher?
 Nope, not patient enough to handle a class all day long.
 Missionary?
 Nope, I hate bug bites.
 Airline Stewardess?
 Nope, don’t like lifting luggage.
 (As you can see, my thought process was extremely thorough.)
 I knew I wanted to help people, but with no clear career direction as I entered college, I went “undeclared” for as long as I possibly could, and threw myself into volunteer activities and community service.
 During my 4 years of undergrad, I volunteered at homeless shelters, tutored at juvenile detention camps, mentored teens, studied abroad in Italy, babysat, went on a mission trip to Amsterdam, ran a marathon, and worked about 5 different jobs, just to name a few.
 I walked away from Pepperdine University in 2006 with a Liberal Arts degree, a zillion fun stories, a bunch of student loans, and still no clue as to what I wanted to do with my life.